-In the Philippines coconut shells filled with special foods are used as offerings to the deceased and one’s ancestors.
+In the Philippines coconut shells are filled with special foods and used as offerings to the deceased and one’s ancestors.

-In the movies and on radio, two coconuts knocked together were used to recreate the sound of horses hooves trotting along.
+In the movies and on the radio, two coconuts knocked together were used to recreate the sound of horse hooves trotting along.

 According to urban legend, more deaths are caused annually by falling coconuts than by sharks!